-I navigated to Brownells.com to see if they had any deals on wrenches, and that’s when I learned something new – that they make their own AR-15 armorer’s wrench.
+I navigated to the Brownells website to see if they had any deals on wrenches, and that’s when I learned something new — that they make their own AR-15 armorer’s wrench.

-The wrenched retailed for nearly $60, so I was a little skeptical – how much better could it be than the old wrench I bought years ago, for around $20?
+The wrench retailed for nearly $60, so I was a little skeptical — how much better could it be than the old wrench I bought years ago, for around $20?

-That’s when I realized my grandfather’s words about time making liars of our memory, were remarkably accurate.
-That old wrench I remember being so cheap, was nearly $40, and nearly every one I found online had mixed reviews.
+That’s when I realized my grandfather’s saying about time making liars of our memory was remarkably accurate.
+That old wrench I remember being so cheap was nearly $40, and nearly every one I found online had mixed reviews.
 Some were made in China out of cast zinc, while others were coated steel or aluminum.
 So instead of risking another wrench or broken AR component, I decided to drop a little extra dough, and buy Brownell’s own AR-15 Armorer’s Wrench.

-Built from 4140 steel, and is coated in a stupidly-durable, manganese-phosphate finish resulting in an all-business, matte black finish.
-This immediately clued me in that durability was the name of the game with this hefty, steel tool.
+It’s built from 4140 steel, and is coated in a stupidly durable manganese-phosphate finish resulting in an all-business, matte black finish.
+This immediately clued me in that durability was the name of the game with this hefty steel tool.

-Nearly zero moly-grease was applied to the barrel nut before installation, and the previous user had applied some sort of baked-on Duracoat knock-off over the nut.
-Combined, the nut was basically glued on both the inside and outside.
+Nearly zero moly-grease had been applied to the barrel nut before installation, and the previous user had applied some sort of baked-on Duracoat knock-off over the nut.
+That combination basically glued the nut on both the inside and outside.

-The thing that really surprised us both, is that the wrench barely showed any signs of us, despite being treated like a rented mule.
-So while I’m not certain how scientific this review of the wrench is, I can safely say it’s negligent idiot-proof, and it’s overbuilt nature makes working on even the dirtiest, most neglected rifles, much easier.
+The thing that really surprised us both, is that the wrench barely showed any signs of use, despite being treated like a rented mule.
+So while I’m not certain how scientific this review of the wrench is, I can safely say it’s negligent idiot-proof, and its overbuilt nature makes working on even the dirtiest, most neglected rifles, much easier.